GLOBAL CONFERENCE ON

 Leadership and Management

-Principles, Practices, and Impact Across Sphere
+Principles, Practices, and

-This session shall explore the timeless principles of Dharmic leadership and their relevance in guiding organizations, politics, and communities toward harmony and progress.
-Papers are invited on themes such as the foundational values of Dharmic leadership—ethics, duty, and selflessness—and their practical applications in modern contexts.
 Discussions will delve into various models of leadership, their role in conflict prevention, consensus building, and conflict resolution, and how such leadership fosters trust, inclusivity, and sustainable growth.
-Scholars, practitioners, and thought leaders are encouraged to contribute insights on the transformative potential of Dharmic leadership across diverse sectors and its capacity to address contemporary challenges.
+Scholars, practitioners, and thought leaders are encouraged to contribute insights on the transformative potential of Dharmic leadership across varied sectors and its capacity to address contemporary challenges.

 Dharmic Approaches to Economics

-Pathways to Sustainability and Holistic Development
+Pathways to Sustainability and

-This session invites scholars, practitioners, and thought leaders to explore Dharmic perspectives on reimagining economics for a sustainable and equitable future.
-Anchored in principles of Abhyudaya (holistic growth and collective well-being), the papers submitted for this session should focus on integrating spiritual wisdom with economic frameworks to address contemporary challenges.
-Some of the suggested topics include sustainability as an imperative, the balance between material and spiritual prosperity, and the transformative potential of cooperative models over competitive approaches in fostering inclusive development.
+Some of the suggested topics include sustainability as an imperative, the balance between material and spiritual prosperity, and the transformative potential of cooperative models over competitive approaches in fostering all-round development.
 Contributions are encouraged on themes such as ecological harmony, ethical business practices, community-centric development, and the interplay of Dharma and economics in shaping a just and sustainable global economy.

 Media Ethics and Influence